-An analysis of the sub-provincial geographic distribution of suspected mpox cases reported in the Democratic Republic of the Congo over the last six weeks (Figure 9) shows wide distribution of suspected mpox cases and variation between different health zones.
-Provinces in the north-west of the country where mpox has historically been endemic continue to report a high number of cases, although the virus is also affecting large areas in eastern and south-eastern provinces.
+An analysis of the sub-provincial geographic distribution of suspected mpox cases reported in the Democratic Republic of the Congo over the last six weeks (Figure 9) shows a wide distribution of cases and variation between different health zones.
+Provinces in the north-west of the country where mpox has historically been endemic continue to report a high number of suspected cases, and the virus is also affecting large areas in eastern and south-eastern provinces.